KonradBreipohl/TestProject/installation.rst

 ------------

 Most of the dependencies will be installed with the pip package.
-You will however still need an installation of swig and r-base.
+You will however still need an installation of swig and r-base as well as a recent version of java.
 It is highly recommended to use linux.

 You can install our project via pip: